internetofwater/pids.geoconnex.us/docs/contributor/yourls-action/README.md

 ```

 ## Clone
-Clone (Yourls Action)[https://github.com/cgs-earth/yourls-action.git]from your forked github repository to your *Environment* in a predefined directory location.
+Clone [Yourls Action](https://github.com/cgs-earth/yourls-action.git) from your forked github repository to your *Environment* in a predefined directory location.

 ```bash
 cd $SRC_BASE_DIR